na-na-hi/renget/archive/lcbguide.md

 Season 3 Settler Supplies | 5040 | 70 | 78.77 | 417.69 | 1.313 | 6.962

 ## Farming
+!!! note There's a helpful guide on farming [here](https://rentry.org/LCB_optimal_grind_guide) which details the most effective method for farming, including optimal teams for Starlight grinding.
+Read this if you're looking for maximum efficiency.

 In Limbini Cimpini, each Sinner has their own Egoshard.
 Egoshards are the currency used to obtain Identities and E.G.Os from the Dispensary.
 This process is known as sharding, sharting, or "sparking" in regular gachafag terms.
 Egoshards are obtained when you get dupes of Identities, but Egoshards can also be farmed.
 Farming Egoshards is directly tied to the Battle Pass, which is leveled by doing missions and Mirror Dungeons.
 Leveling the Battle Pass past max level will give you Nominable Egoshard Crates, one of which will give you 1-3 Egoshards for a Sinner of your choice.
 If you don't own the Battle Pass you get 1 Nominable Egoshard Crate per level, and 3 if you do have it.
 This means that owning the Battle Pass will triple the Nominable Egoshard Crates you get.
 Below is a general guide on farming.

 **1. What is the best way to farm Egoshards?**